tkt-actions/add-issue-links/README.md

           position: 'top' # optional (default: "bottom")
           resolve: 'true' # optional (default: "false")
           repository: 'tkt-actions/add-issue-links' # optional
+          link-style: 'comment' # optional (default: "body")
 ```

 ### Set up required parameters

 Need to contain the required parameters on the workflow file.

 - `repo-token` - A token of the repository.
-It can be passed with `{{ secrets.GITHUB_TOKEN }}`
+It can pass with `{{ secrets.GITHUB_TOKEN }}`

 ### Set up optional parameters

-- `branch-prefix` - A prefix of the branch name for finding a related issue.
-Default: `issue-`
+- `branch-prefix` - A prefix of a branch name for finding a related issue.
+(Default: "issue-")
-- `position` - Changing position of link text section. ("top" or "bottom" allowed)
+- `position` - Changing position of link text section.
+(allow "top" or "bottom".
+Default: "bottom")
-- `resolve` - Adding \"resolve\" prefix to close a related issue when the branch is merged. ("true" or "false" allowed)
+- `resolve` - Adding "resolve" prefix to close a related issue when the branch is merged.
+(allow "true" or "false".
+Default: "false")
-- `repository` - Changing a base repository related to an issue. if you use this option, "resolve" option must be false. (e.g. `tkt-actions/issue-links`)
+- `repository` - Changing a base repository related to an issue.
+If you use this option, "resolve" option become false.
+(e.g. `tkt-actions/issue-links`)
+- `link-style` - `body` add an issue link by editing Pull Request body.
+`comment` add an issue link by creating comment to Pull Request.
+(allow "body or "comment".
+Default: "body")

 ### Add a section contained a link of related issue to a pull request